nodecopter/nodecopter.com/organize.md

 Ideally you can find a local company to provide a [nice venue](#venue) for free.

-If you can not find a free venue, you should:
+If you cannot find a free venue, you should:

-* Look at many different venues and compare prices
+* Look at different venues and compare prices
-* Be prepared to spend 500 - 5000 USD
+* Be prepared to spend some money (100 - 5000 USD is usually enough)
 * Try to get a discount for doing something amazing

 Some venues may also like the idea of people taking photos & videos of their